 Returning to running after ACL reconstruction will typically occur within the 12-16 week period and returning to restricted training often occurs around the 4 to the 5-month mark.
 I often recommend clients aim for a 12-month return to sport.
 9 months is certainly possible but requires a significant investment in time into the rehabilitation that some clients with work and family commitments may not be able to make.
 Returning to sport prior to 9 months isn’t highly recommended due to the significant increase in the risk of re-injury due to graft maturity rates.

-In the early stages, it is all about settling down the inflammatory process, maximising the range of motion, and keeping muscles active to minimise strength losses.
+In the early rehabilitation phases, it is all about settling down the inflammatory process, maximising the range of motion, and keeping knee and leg muscles active to minimise strength losses.
 Hands-on techniques such as massage, dry needling, and joint mobilisations are integral to maximising mobility and maintaining the functional capacity of the knee.
 At home, the utilisation of ice and compression bandages to minimise the swelling build-up throughout the day is important.
-With regards to an exercise program the early emphasis is on light but consistent loading for range of motion as well as consistent isometric and isotonic exercises for the muscles focusing on the quadriceps, hamstrings, gluteals, and calves.
+With regards to an exercise program the early emphasis is on light but consistent loading for range of motion as well as consistent isotonic and isometric quadriceps exercises, focusing also on the hamstrings, gluteals, and calves.
+We may also include seated knee extension exercises in your program.

 This is where it starts to get a little bit more fun.
 Prior to fully developing into plyometric work we will have done some introduction work prior to this to develop your movement patterns and ensure that you are nailing them.
 The key point I will be hammering home during the stage is technique and consistency.
 An athlete may be able to produce a lot of power, but if they can’t control it they will significantly increase their risk of injury.
 We will also be working on change of direction and multidirectional drills in this stage as well as we begin to prep you for the workload up to returning to training.